State Tax Filing Resources

 The Family Leave Insurance/Temporary Disability Insurance (FLI/ TDI) taxable wage base is calculated separately from the SUI taxable wage base.
 The calculation for the FLI/TDI taxable wage base changed from 28 times the state average weekly wage (SAWW) to 107 times the SAWW.

 The New Jersey (NJ) Department of Labor requires a social security number (SSN) for each employee whose wages are reported on Form WR-30.
-The number of weeks worked must be reported for each employee who earned at least twenty times the minimum wage in a week.
-If this information is missing, the state may assess a fine for missing information ranging from $5.00 per employee for the first occurrence to $25.00 per employee for subsequent occurrences.
+The number of weeks worked must also be reported for each employee who earned at least twenty times the minimum wage in a week.
+If this information is missing, the state may assess a fine ranging from $5.00 per employee for the first occurrence to $25.00 per employee for subsequent occurrences.

-- Review Paychex Flex® or the last timesheet for missing/incorrect SSNs.
+• Review Paychex Flex® or the last timesheet for missing/incorrect SSNs.

-- If you are new to Paychex this quarter, verify the number of weeks worked listed for each employee on the timesheet.
+• If you are new to Paychex this quarter, verify the number of weeks worked listed for each employee on the timesheet.

-- Report any missing or incorrect information to your service representative.
+• Report any missing or incorrect information to your Service Representative.

 State Withholding